Chocolate Chip Muffins

 Add the Greek yogurt and milk, gently stirring until incorporated.

-Pour the dry ingredients into the wet ingredients, and gently fold them into the wet ingredient until just combined.
+Pour the dry ingredients into the wet mixture.
+Gently fold them into the wet ingredient until just combined.

 Use a 1.5-tablespoon cookie scoop to fill the muffin cups with the batter.
 I added 3 tablespoons of batter to each cup to get 12 muffins.